peterhunn/techdocs/docs/markup-cicero.md

 2. Text + Model: Defining variables in text using data models, capable of being rendered as structured data objects in formats such as JSON
 3. Text + Model + Logic: Adding logic expressions and functions to structured data objects to define dynamic functionality, such as calculating values

 The markup language is intended to act as a standard format for expressing contracts in a natively computable manner; namely forms 2 and 3.
-It is built to be compatible with other industry standard schemas and domain models:
+It is built to be compatible and extensible with other industry standard schemas and domain models:

 - [FpML](https://www.fpml.org/) for sharing derivatives data - see [FpML5 Confirmation Model](https://models.accordproject.org/fpml5/confirmation.html)
 - [CommonMark](https://commonmark.org/) - see [CommonMark Model](https://models.accordproject.org/markdown/commonmark.html)